Dartmouth Supplemental Essay Prompts for 2025-2026

 3) Curiosity, Purpose, or Perspective (250 words)

 At Ivy Link, we work with students to strike that balance: shaping broad prompts into essays that sound like you while meeting the expectations of selective admissions.
-From brainstorming ideas to final polish, we guide every step so your responses are sharp, credible, and true to your voice.
+From brainstorming ideas to final polish, we guide every step so your responses are sharp, credible, and unmistakably yours.

 If Dartmouth is your dream — or if you’re applying across multiple Ivies — we’re here to help you approach the process with confidence and clarity.